NSSimpleApps/UIScrollViewAutolayout/README.md

 # UIScrollViewAutolayout

-UIScrollView witth autolayout and content view.
+UIScrollView with autolayout and content view.